 Since joining Cranmore Barry has continued his education, successfully completing a Master’s Degree in Education with a focus on educational leadership.
-He joined the senior leadership team in 2014 and is currently Deputy Head.

 Barry’s ethos for an enriched education is founded on participation and academic excellence.
 He has cultivated a ‘sport for all’ approach at Cranmore and has been responsible for developing a broad academic curriculum.

 Barry and his family live locally.
 His three daughters are pupils at St Teresa’s.

 James Pulford – Deputy Head (Academic) of the Senior School